-'''

-Func IIRLp(data[]|0, edge, order%{, type%{, ripple}});
+Func IIRLp(data[] 0, edge, o rder%{, type%{, ripple}});

-Func IIRLp(data[]{, flags%});
+Func IIRLp(data[]{, f lags%{, save[]} });

-Func IIRLp(get%{, arr[]{[]}});
+Func IIRLp(get%{, arr :[]{[]}});

-'''

 - data An array of data to filter.
 If there are only 1 or 2 arguments, the last created low pass filter is used.
 Otherwise, the filter defined by the remaining arguments is applied forwards.
 Replace data with 0 to create a filter without applying it. - flags% Optional, taken as 0 if omitted.
-Add 1 to run the filter backwards, 2 to treat data[] as a continuation of the last filtering operation. - edge The corner frequency of the low pass filter.
-This is expressed as a fraction of the sample rate and is limited to the range 0.0002 to 0.4998.
-For Chebyshev filters, this is the point at which the attenuation reaches the ripple value; for other filters, this sets the -3 dB point. - order% The order of the filter in the range 1 to 10. - type% Set 0 for Butterworth, 1 for Bessel and 2 for Chebyshev type 1, 3 for Chebyshev type 2.
+Add 1 to run the filter backwards, 2 to treat data[] as a continuation of the last filtering operation. - save [] Optional, with a size of at least $2 \times crder+2$.
+It is used to save the filter state to allow use with the continued data flag with multiple data streams. - edge The corner frequency of the low pass filter as a fraction of the sample rate in the range 0.000001 to 0.499999.
+For Chebyshev filters, this is the point at which the attenuation reaches the ripple value; for other filters, it sets the -3 dB point. - order% The order of the filter in the range 1 to 10. - type% Set 0 for Butterworth, 1 for Bessel and 2 for Chebyshev type 1, 3 for Chebyshev type 2.
 The default value is 0 for a Butterworth filter. - ripple The desired pass band ripple in dB for Chebyshev type 1 filters (default 3 dB) or the desired minimum cut in the stop bands for Chebyshev type 2 filters (default 40 dB).
-The ripple value must be in the range 0.01 to 1000 dB.

-- get% The command variant with this argument returns information about the last filter you created with this command.
+The ripple value must be in the range 0.01 to 1000 dB. - get% The command variant with this argument returns information about the last filter you created with this command.
 See the discussion of IIR commands for details. - An optional vector or matrix used to return information about the last filter you created with this command.
-See the discussion of IIR commands for details. - Returns All forms of the command return negative numbers for errors.
-The forms that apply or create filters return 0 for success.
-The other command forms have their return values included in the description of the get% argument or return 0.
+See the discussion of IIR commands for details. - Returns A negative return indicates an error.
+Commands that make or apply filters return 0 for success or 1 if the filter stability is less than 1e-12.
+Other command form return values are included in the description of the get% argument or return 0.